Theresa May's Great Repeal Bill is the biggest political power grab of modern times

 Maybe it will.
 Maybe the government will stand back and refuse to use the sweeping new powers that the Great Repeal Bill affords them.

 But the problem is that so far the government have only offered warm words on the subject.
-There have been few announcements of new safeguards to prevent the government from simply rewriting Britain’s legal settlement at the swipe of a pen.
+There have been no announcements of new safeguards to prevent the government from simply rewriting Britain’s legal settlement at the swipe of a pen.
 Calls from the Lords for the government to promise to insert so-called “sunset clauses” to make the changes to laws temporary have so far not been met.
-A Downing Street source told Business Insider that while the GRB powers themselves would be time limited, the changes made under those powers would not.
 Calls for a new scrutiny body in parliament to check any changes have also so far fallen on deaf ears.

-The government will today publish a White Paper on the bill.
-Hopefully this will spell out how they plan to use the powers soon to be afforded to them.
+Time is running out for the government to spell out how they plan to use the powers soon to be afforded to them.
 But as things stand there is absolutely nothing in place to prevent the biggest political power grab of modern times.

+This is an opinion column.
+The thoughts expressed are those of the author.

 NOW WATCH: Tony Blair: ‘Brexit is a rush over the cliff’s edge’